AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

        entry Retrieve when Not_Empty is ...
     end Mailbox;

 This code is not correct.

-integer range cannot be proved correct
+Integer range cannot be proved correct.

 Example #7
 ~~~~~~~~~~